larmeh/displaysleep/README.md

 displaysleep
 ============

-Tiny command line tool that puts all attached displays to sleep and turns of keyboard illumination.
-Eventually, this will lock the computer after a certain amount of time that can be set in the Preferences->Security settings.
+Tiny OS X command line tool that puts all attached displays to sleep and turns off keyboard illumination.
+Eventually, this will lock the computer after a certain amount of time, which can be set in the Preferences->Security settings.
 This is useful if e.g. you take your MacBook to work regularly and need a "lock" feature like Windows' Meta+L.
 Formally, this functionality was provided on all Macs with optical drives and eject button.
 On laptops such as the Macbook Air or the new Retina Macbook Pro